SkylarSL/img-repo/README.md

 ## Memepo

 A simple MVP to upload and share memes (seriously).
 Complete with desynchronous updates so that you don't lose your scroll place (ie. if you add/delete you have to refresh the page to see the update on the main page).
-Additionally, you can check out your profile and add your own memes, or delete them, without losing your place.

 ### Access the project